everytrade-io/everytrade-pages/README.md

 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).
 NEW: Meet other users and join [WhaleBooks Community channel](https://signal.group/#CjQKIMPn0vQhrkiu12KtqYl1AS-de2EZA2mtG7N8usA2FrnyEhAZorgA3oCTtJ8ZLjZw7MOV).

+## Version 2024.12.021152

+A page with an overview and comparison of price plans.
+You cannot currently select a price plan.
+The choice will be available from 2025.
+Until then, a plan with 20,000 transactions is available to all users free of charge.

+Change of ownership of the organization.
+Allows you to transfer rights to another registered account.
+You can make the transfer by going to the organization's member list and changing the permissions to Owner.
+Completion requires approval of the original and new owner through a link in the transaction email.

+Made optimizations to stability and performance of portfolio calculation and transaction sheet.
+The application is now stable and tested to process 2.5 Mil transactions in the portfolio.

+### New Features
+ETD-1429 [pricing] Plans overview page.
+ETD-761 [organizations] Change of Owner.

+### Improvements
+ETD-1251 [portfolios] Integration of the portfolio sharing dialog into a tab in portfolio editing.
+ETD-1303 [organizations] Organizations list pagination.
+ETD-1384 [imports] Update import parser with XLSX support.
+ETD-1403 [buckets] Manually change bucket order.
+ETD-1404 [buckets] Export transaction list.
+ETD-1405 [transactions] Selecting columns for transaction list export.
+ETD-1409 [navigation] Update footer style.
+ETD-1412 [transactions] New Bulk actions - Setup Status, Note, Bucket.
+ETD-1413 [buckets] Bulk actions in buckets.
+ETD-1421 [buckets] Include bundled subtransactions in the add to bucket modal.
+ETD-1428 [portfolio] Dashboard calculation performance optimization.
+ETD-1436 [portfolio] Optimalization - PortfolioTransactionRepository.
+ETD-1440 [accounts] Case sensitivity when creating accounts.
+ETD-1443 [pairs] Add new symbols 24/10.
+ETD-1444 [currencies] Add Dirham (AED) currency.
+ETD-1453 [transactions] Valuation of WB format deposit.
+ETD-1456 [pairs] Add new symbols 24/11.
+ETD-1473 [containers] ADA correct number length in CAS format.

+### Bug Fixes
+ETD-807 [connectors] API connector turns on automatic updates after running manual updates.
+ETD-1033 [transactions] Errors in bulk action set label.
+ETD-1211 [transactions] If the portfolio filter is not active, the transaction list contains all transactions of the organization instead of the portfolio containers (without using filters).
+ETD-1357 [transaction] Manual conversion of deposit to reward transaction sets incorrect acquisition currency.
+ETD-1407 [container] Optimize number of requests to Asset account to another containers in background.
+ETD-1416 [containers] Container selection does not apply to all rows in the data manager.
+ETD-1417 [asset-accounts] Difference between account and open position.
+ETD-1424 [transaction] Cannot delete subtransaction.
+ETD-1431 [transactions] Remove status in quick action removes all other status types in transactions.
+ETD-1432 [containers] Fix supported date format in WhaleBooks format.
+ETD-1433 [registration] After completing the account registration, the guide does not turn on.
+ETD-1438 [modals] Transaction window on mobile device.
+ETD-1441 [connectors] Coinmate API, Trying to import too many transactions - limit: 15000.
+ETD-1447 [users] The user's asset accounts are not connected.
+ETD-1448 [transactions] Cannot add a manually entered transaction.
+ETD-1449 [transactions] Whalebooks export - shifted sorting into columns.
+ETD-1452 [containers] Container reorder after name change, long response time.
+ETD-1467 [organizations] Text error.

 ## Version 2024.09.131406

 ### Major Transaction List Improvements